AjinkyaBhave/CarND_P5_DetectVehicles/writeup_report.md

 I tried various combinations of parameters before finalising on the ones given above.
 I first started with the LAB colour space with 9 bins, 6 pixels per cell, 3 cells per block.
 This was one of the recommended configurations in the Dalal and Triggs (CVPR 2005) paper.
 The LAB space is an opponent colour space, which allows the HOG features to encode some colour information along with shape information.
 However, I found that the feature descriptor size was 15552, took a long time to train, and was slow when predicting a single image.

 So I experimented with balancing the feature size with the training accuracy, trying various combinations, till I froze the hyper-parameters given above.
-Te final feature vector size was 1188, which was a good balance between size, prediction accuracy, and computation speed.
+The final feature vector size was 1188, which was a good balance between size, prediction accuracy, and computation speed.
 I found the YUV space to give a ~1.5% better classification performance compared to LAB.
-Augmenting the HOG features with colour histograms did not improve the classifier performance by an appreciable amount, compared to the feature vector size increase.Some of the hyper-parameter tuning results are shown in the figure below.
+Augmenting the HOG features with colour histograms did not improve the classifier performance by an appreciable amount, compared to the feature vector size increase.
+Some of the hyper-parameter tuning results are shown in the figure below.

 ![Hyper-parameter Search][image3]